 It watches before it asks.

 Stations One and Two are not prerequisites for Station Three.
 They are the assessment.
-The person’s hands produce behavioral data — what they notice, how they solve problems, where their instincts lead, whether they help the person next to them without being asked.
-By the time the participant sits down at Station Three, the AI has something no questionnaire has ever had: observed behavior that the person didn’t curate.
+The person’s hands reveal things about them — what they notice, how they solve problems, where their instincts lead, whether they help the person next to them without being asked.
+The facilitator has been watching the whole time.
+By the time the participant sits down at Station Three, the facilitator already knows things about this person that no questionnaire could capture — because the person wasn’t performing for a test.
+They were just working.

 The Difference